dxc-technology/halstack-style-guide/components/footer/README.md

 ## Footer Content

-By default the footer component only includes links to other resources or elements within and without (external links) the application.
+By default, the footer component only includes links to other resources or elements within and without (external links) the application.
 In the case that the user wants to add elements that aren't text with a link, the custom area is the correct place to put that.

-In example, some representation are shown above:
+A representation is shown above:
 ![Footer with button and label as custom content](images/footer_custom_1.png)
 ![Footer with a map as custom content](images/footer_custom_2.png)
 ![Complete footer with a custom content](images/footer_custom_3.png)